 We recognise that children have different needs at different times and our teachers collaborate to address these needs and provide for them.

-At Newcastle-under-Lyme School we have dedicated Learning Support Coordinators throughout the Senior School.
+At Newcastle-under-Lyme School we have dedicated Learning Support staff throughout the Senior School.
 They have responsibility for monitoring the progress of students with SEND and to maintain communication with parents and teachers.
 Some students have complex needs and it is likely that in addition to the School’s Pastoral response, the Learning Support Coordinator will have a close working relationship with parents and external organisations where relevant.